dsflu/IN4015NeuralNetworks/README.md

 ## Overview of Models

-This sample code contains implementations of three of the models given in the [YouTube-8M technical report](https://arxiv.org/abs/1609.08675).
+This sample code contains implementations of the models given in the [YouTube-8M technical report](https://arxiv.org/abs/1609.08675).

 ### Video-Level Models